dasneemi03/About-Me/README.md

 I was assigned a task to learn about open sources,their need and how we can use them to polish ourselves.
 I did a small reseaerch on my part to firstly understand what it is all about.

+In my view mozilla firefox is a good open source which is suitable for android, ios.
+But i am yet to find as on what grounds do opne sources vary.